dsavransky/EXOSIMS/documentation/concepts.rst

 Observing Bands
 ========================

 ``EXOSIMS`` provides several ways to encode an observing band.
 If a specific filter profile is known (i.e., from measurements of an existing filter, or if use of a standard filter is assumed), then all flux calculations can be done utilizing this profile.
 Alternatively, if the filter profile is not known exactly, or if the filter definition is at a very early stage of development (i.e., you wish to evaluate a "10% band at 500 nm"), then the filter is internally described either as a box filter (characterized by bandwidth) or a Gaussian filter (characterized by its full-width at half max; FWHM).
-We assume that the peak transmission of both these filter types is 1, such that bandwidth (:math:`\Delta\lambda`) is defined as:
+The bandwidth (:math:`\Delta\lambda`) is defined as:

    .. math::

-      \Delta\lambda = \int_{-\infty}^\infty T \intd{\lambda}
+      \Delta\lambda =  \frac{1}{\max_\lambda T} \int_{-\infty}^\infty T \intd{\lambda}

 where :math:`T` is the wavelength-dependent transmission of the filter (see [Rieke2008]_ for details).
 Internally, the variable ``BW`` is typically treated as the fractional bandwidth: